mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ![](./node-operator/AFTERRUN-CHECKGAIN.png)

 ### How to unstake your funds (Warning: not eligible to run more scans)
-When you decide to no longer operate a Quantstamp Protocol node, you might want to unstake the funds so that they are returned to the node's account.
+When you decide to stop operating a Quantstamp Protocol node, you might want to unstake the funds so that they are returned to the node's account.
 Here are the steps to unstake your funds:

 1. Find `[The Protocol Contract]` on the website Etherscan using the address of `[The Protocol Contract]`.
 [Click here](https://s3.amazonaws.com/qsp-protocol-contract/mainnet/QuantstampAudit-v-2-meta.json) to view the current address of `[The Protocol Contract]`.
 1. Navigate to the `Write Contract` tab